• Save

 • Place butter in a small sauce pan and heat on low until melted.
 Set aside.

-• In a mixing bowl, whisk the eggs together with the granulated sugar, almond flour, black cocoa powder and almond extract.
+In a mixing bowl, whisk the eggs together with the granulated sugar, almond flour, black cocoa powder, almond extract and the cooled melted butter.
 Mix until combined.

 • Save

-• Pour the batter into the Medium Round Mold.
+• Pour the batter into the prepared baking dish.
 Use your spatula to flatten the surface.

 • Save